lucarv/arrow_cloud_workshop/Lab A1/README.md

 * Choose Outlook or Gmail as your Connector, then send mail as action, edit the details of your message
   ![](images/logicapp3.PNG)
+* Name the Logic App and save it
 * Go back to the portal (or device explorer) and create a new device.
 Check that an email is received by the recipient you selected